This blog was originally published in 2021. It has been updated to reflect changes in the mobile ecosystem.

 At Branch, we’ve always thought uninstall tracking was a poor metric.
 It’s invasive to user privacy, the data is unreliable, and it puts apps at risk for rejection from the store due to policy violations.
 That’s why we never built it — it does not align with our values, and it creates a major liability for our customers.

-We’re glad Apple is closing the uninstall tracking loophole in iOS 15, and the way they’re going about it is remarkably similar to some of the other privacy improvements in iOS 15: by using technical changes to flood the data with noise, Apple kneecaps privacy-invasive tracking without needing to take more direct action.
+We’re glad Apple closed the uninstall tracking loophole in iOS 15, and the way they went about it is remarkably similar to some of the other privacy improvements in iOS 15: by using technical changes to flood the data with noise, Apple kneecaps privacy-invasive tracking without needing to take more direct action.
 Given the new, far more privacy-aware age we’re entering, we won’t be surprised if Google takes similar measures on Android.

 We’ve already seen claims that limited uninstall tracking may still be technically possible on iOS, even after this change.
 While that could be true, we suggest taking this as an opportunity to reset the stage: if your team is still relying on uninstall tracking, this is the right time to move on.
 You won’t be making decisions based on incomplete data, users will appreciate your respect for their privacy, and you’ll be safe from the risk of running afoul of app store policies.